 Further, energy demand by China is increasing and driving up the cost of oil and coal; this exacerbates the strain on our gas and electricity prices.
 By 2020, some experts think that China will be importing 70% of their oil.
 Twenty years ago, China was a net exporter of oil.
 A policy choice is before us: China can either buy their future oil from us if we provide the regulatory support for our domestic industry, or we can compete for the same oil from the Middle East and elsewhere on the open markets with China.

-I support an "all of the above" energy policy, in direct contrast to Dianne Feinstein`s "none of the above" agenda that blocks exploration, increases regulation, and undermines innovation.
+I support an "all of the above" energy policy, in direct contrast to Democrats' "none of the above" agenda that blocks exploration, increases regulation, and undermines innovation.

 Given the growing list of failures in the Democrats` green jobs boondoggle, we should take government out of the business of picking winners and losers in the energy development marketplace.